mintlify/mintie-bot/README.md

 - Operators are responsible for the business logic of the app
 - Utils contain basic utility functions like converting from to slack markdown format
 - Internal debugging and console logging is done using the logging.ts file

+- use the `/slack/events` with `tmole` port forwarding to localhost:3000